marco262/my_wiki/data/onednd/class/bard.md

 **Houserule: Changing Your Prepared Spells**

-Whenever you take a Long Rest, you may replace one spell on your list with another Bard spell for which you have spell slots.
+Whenever you finish a Long Rest, you can replace one spell on your list with another Bard spell for which you have spell slots.
 Whenever you gain a Bard level, you can replace any spells on your list with the same number of Bard spells for which you have spell slots.

 [[/div]]